Table for Five

-Their first vacation without their departed mother.
-Would she send a sign that she was along for the journey?
+Their first vacationout with their mother.
+Would she send a sign that she was along for the trip?

 Sunday brunch at the Farm Restaurant outside Old Forge, New York.
 Part of my family’s ritual every summer, on our weeklong vacation in the Adirondacks.
 This year, though, the ritual felt empty.